 All states now allow some form of "no-fault" divorce, in which neither party must claim the other spouse was at fault.
-However, a spouse still may claim other grounds under most state laws, such as adultery or alcohol abuse (which would come into play during a child custody hearing, where applicable).
+However, a spouse still may claim fault on other grounds under some state laws, such as adultery or alcohol abuse (which could come into play during a child custody hearing, where applicable).

 Oklahoma Divorce Laws at a Glance

 In order for a court to grant a divorce in the state of Oklahoma, at least one of the parties must have been a state resident for at least six months.
-Oklahoma statute also states that any party who marries within six months of the finalization of the divorce can be charged with bigamy, and that any party who cohabitates within 30 days of the divorce may be considered guilty of adultery (not a crime, but important when deciding divorce-related matters).
+Oklahoma statute also states that any party who marries within six months of the finalization of the divorce can be charged with bigamy and that any party who cohabitates within 30 days of the divorce may be considered guilty of adultery (not a crime, but important when deciding divorce-related matters).

-|Residency Requirements||One party must have been resident in good faith for 6 months before filing.
+|One party must have been resident in good faith for six months before filing.

 Defenses to a Divorce Filing

-|Adultery; cruelty or violence; abandonment/desertion (1 yr.); alcohol addiction; impotency; insanity (for 5 yrs. prior); pregnant at time of marriage (not by husband); conviction of felony; fraudulent contract; procuring divorce out of state not releasing one party; gross neglect of duty
+|Adultery; cruelty or violence; abandonment/desertion (for one year prior); alcohol addiction; impotency; insanity (for five years prior); pregnant at the time of marriage (not by husband); conviction of a felony; fraudulent contract; procuring divorce out of state not releasing one party; gross neglect of duty